US retain two-point lead over Europe at Solheim Cup

 And Swedish rookies Maja Stark and Linn Grant won a feisty battle in the last.

-Five times the Europeans led by one and five times they were pegged back by Danielle Kang and Andrea Lee.
+Five times the Europeans led by one and five times they were pegged back by Danielle Kang and Andrea Lee, whose celebrations became increasingly intense as the match reached its closing stages.

-But they took the lead for a final time when Stark rattled in a 20-footer on the 17th and Grant held her nerve to hole a 10-foot putt on the last to secure the point.
+But Europe took the lead for a sixth and final time when Stark rattled in a 20-footer on the 17th, punching the air in delight as the fans packed round the green gave the loudest roar of the week.

+And Grant held her nerve to hole a 10-foot putt on the last to secure what felt like a crucial point, given it kept Europe within two.

-In between those matches, the US picked up their two points with Lexi Thompson and Megan Khang edging a terrific battle with Anna Nordqvist and Leona Maguire on the last.
-Nelly Korda and Allisen Corpuz crushed Georgia Hall and Celine Boutier 5&3.
+In between those matches, the US picked up their two wins with Lexi Thompson and Megan Khang edging a terrific battle with Anna Nordqvist and Leona Maguire on the last, while Nelly Korda and Allisen Corpuz crushed Georgia Hall and Celine Boutier 5&3.

+England's Hall and Boutier of France were unbeaten when paired together in the two previous Solheim Cups.
+Hall said earlier in the week she was keen to rekindle their partnership but, after a narrow defeat in Friday morning's foursomes, they were soundly beaten on Saturday.

+Boutier, who won her first major at the Evian Championship in late July, missed a short putt to halve the first hole and that set the tone for the match.

 - Is TikTok driving anti-social behaviour?: Marianna Spring investigates so-called TikTok 'frenzies'